-Double-tapping an object (or tapping the object that is already selected) will turn on multi-select mode.
+Double-tapping an object, or tapping an object that is already selected, will turn on multi-select mode.
 The selection ring (or drag handles) around the object will change from solid to dotted to indicate multi-selection is on.

 If you’re using a hardware keyboard, you can hold Shift to turn multi-select mode on.
 The currently selected object will change to multi-selected, and you can tap other objects to add them to the selection.
 Once more than one is selected, you can release the Shift key and multi-select will remain on.

 This is a particularly useful way of selecting a large grouping of different objects.
 Press four fingers on the screen at once, and you will see a dotted shape appear.
 As you move your fingers, you’ll see that the objects inside the shape are selected, and objects outside are de-selected.
 Multi-selection is automatically enabled, and you can manipulate the selected objects after releasing your four-finger touch.

 Tapping the Objects button will bring up the objects detail table, which shows all objects currently on your Plot.
 Tapping on these object cells or selecting their details will select the objects.